Did you know that mosquitoes can kill more humans than actual criminals can?

 You can limit your risk of contracting a harmful mosquito-borne disease by taking several steps to get rid of those mosquitoes today.

-You can place strategic liquids outside in order to attract and drown mosquitoes.
+You can place strategic liquids outside to attract and drown mosquitoes.

 Consider manual repellents and inspect your home for anything that might invite extra mosquitoes indoors.